ISE-FIZKarlsruhe/fizzysearch/docs/start.md

 !!! note

     Running on the command line will 'walk' the entire current directory, and all sub-directories if you do not explicitly specify a path.
 So if you have many .nt files in the current directory, it will try to index them all!

+Now that you have a fulltext index for your n-triple file, you could use it in a system like <a href="https://shmarql.com/">SHMARQL</a> to query the file easily.